 In 1986 Essés attended a one year postgraduate course at Tel Aviv University, studying Art History in the Middle East.
 She then returned to Buenos Aires, where she enrolled in a Mixed Media course at the “Ernesto de la Carcova Fine Arts Academy” under the lead of artist and professor Alfredo Portillos.
 The following year she travelled throughout Europe, and became particularly interested in life in London, where she would later move to live and work.
 She’s taken several courses at Sotheby’s Art Institute in London and at the Zeichnen Fabrik in Vienna, Austria.

 Between 1990 and 1993 she began using the collage technique and won prizes in national competitions.
 From the very beginning Esses felt attracted to depict the emotional aspect of each subject and the psychology behind each of her characters, rather than reproducing or imitating figures in an academic way.
-Her work owes much to modern expressionism, to masters like Otto Dix, Oskar Kokoshka, Ernie Barnes and the Chinese painters Yue Minjun and Yang Shaobin and yet with an entirely individual style.
+Her work owes much to modern expressionism, to masters like Otto Dix, de Kooning, Oskar Kokoshka, Ernie Barnes and the Chinese painters Yue Minjun and Yang Shaobin and yet with an entirely individual style.

 She spent many years travelling until in 2002 she decided to finally settle in the UK, living first in Kent, and moving later to London.
 In her work there are couples dancing, athletes stretching their bodies and a whole world of joy where fun prevails over all.

 The large canvasses put an emphasis on the freedom of women and their ability to enjoy womanhood be they truly dull or hyper sexy women.
 There are a few pictures of women viewed from behind; these refer to how the human being has turned its back on insanity and prostitution, sending children to war.

-Essés currently lives in Berlin where she has her studio.
+Since 2016 Essés has been living in Berlin where she has her studio.